Eliav2/how-react-hooks-work/README.md

 #### phases of render

 - **render**:
-  - <small><em> useLayoutEffect cleanup from previous render </em></small>
-  - <small><em>useEffect cleanup from previous render</em></small>
   - construction of sub React-tree by recursively calling the React component function body (or the render method on class components)- in this article we call this **update phase**.
   - passing this React-tree to the renderer that will figure out what's sections of the DOM needs to be updated.
 - **commit**:
   - the renderer updates the DOM using [React’s “diffing” algorithm](https://reactjs.org/docs/reconciliation.html#the-diffing-algorithm).
-  - now the browser DOM is fully updated in memory but the browser has not painted it to the UI(the event loop has not yet ended). means that any access to the DOM here will get the updated DOM properties(such location and dimensions), but changes has not flushed to the UI.
+  - now the browser DOM is fully updated in memory but the browser has not painted it to the UI(the event loop has not yet ended). means that any access to the DOM here will get the updated DOM properties(such location and dimensions), but changes has not flushed to the UI just yet.
+  - <small><em> useLayoutEffect cleanup from previous render </em></small>
+  - <small><em>useEffect cleanup from previous render</em></small>
   - **[useLayoutEffect](https://reactjs.org/docs/hooks-reference.html#uselayouteffect)** is now called.
   - javascript event loop has ended, and the browser paints the updated DOM(the UI is fully updated).
   - **[useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)** is now called(asynchronously).